Cupola's Hot Links

 Elena's Kiddofspeed website.
 A young Ukrainian woman documents her haunting motorcycle journeys through the restricted zone surrounding the Chernobyl nuclear disaster site.

 James Brennan's Michigan Historical Markers site.
 Covers over 1300 historical sites in the state of Michigan with photos and commentary.
 An incredible effort, very nicely organized and presented.

 Mexico Cruise.
 A travel information site for visitors interested on Mexico vacation destinations.

 The National Park Service website.
 A vast site with information about and links to the National Parks of the United States.
 Also offers information, links, and articles on selected historic sites, wildlife, geology, and more.

 The Open World Hotel Discounts and City Guides website.
 This has a strong slant toward the hotel industry, but it still provides some useful information about several of the world's most visited cities.
-Includes a small picture gallery of some of the attractions found in each city.

 The San Francisco Pictures site.
 Offers over 60 virtual tours highlighting the wonders of California's most historic city, once affectionately dubbed "Baghdad by the Bay".